nikgava/nikgava.github.io/_portfolio/portfolio-2.md

 ![Controbraccio](/images/Controbraccio.PNG){:.align-center width="300px"}
 ![calcoli-gru20](/images/calcoli-gru20.jpeg){:.align-center width="300px"}

-A procedure similar to the previous arm but much more streamlined due to the lack of the triangle structure is carried out.
+A procedure similar to the previous arm but much more easy, due to the lack of the triangle structure, is carried out.
 Force distribution easier to understand.

 Laslty a check on the weld of the counter-boom connection plate was done.